Canadian Electrical Code definition

 • SIC code means “Standard Industrial Classification code,” as assigned to a site by the United States Department of Transportation, Federal Highway Administration, based on the particular activities that occur on the site, as set forth in its publication “Standard Industrial Classification Manual,” incorporated by reference in Section 720.111(a).

-• UCC means the Uniform Commercial Code as in effect in any applicable jurisdiction.
+• UCC means the Uniform Commercial Code as from time to time in effect in the relevant jurisdiction.

 • Personal protective equipment means all equipment worn to minimize exposure to hazards, including gloves, masks, face shields, foot and eye protection, protective hearing devices, respirators, hard hats, and disposable gowns and aprons.